Logs & Network Capture

 debuginfowarningerrorfaultCustom Events

-In addition to automatic console capture, you can log structured events with custom properties.
-These appear in the session timeline alongside system logs.
+In addition to automatic console capture, you can emit log messages directly.
+These appear in the session timeline alongside system logs, tagged with their severity level.

 Network Request Capture